auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_02.md

 ### Sample Input and Output

-Write a program that reads a Celsius degree in a double value from the console, then converts it to Fahrenheit, and displays the result.
+Write a program that reads a Celsius degree in a double value from the console, then converts it to Fahrenheit and displays the result.
 The formula for the conversion is as follows:

 $\degree F = \frac{9}{5} \times \degree C + 32$